 The Folder for repaired files specifies the folder to save repaired JPG files.
 The program fills this field automatically by copying the value from the Folder with encrypted files field and adding the Repaired subfolder to the path, but you can specify your own folder.

 Important: we recommend to always specify an empty folder to avoid the situation when JpegMedic ARWE would occasionally overwrite the existing correct files.

-If you cannot find a correct sample JPEG image with quantization tables suitable for your files, and the resulting images have unnatural colors – too bleak or too saturated, you can try to apply automatic color correction in some graphical software.
-Typically, you would do this manually after all JPEG files are recovered, but if the software supports command line parameters you can execute it directly from JpegMedic ARWE.
+If you cannot find a correct sample JPG image with quantization tables suitable for your files, and the resulting images have unnatural colors – too bleak or too saturated, you can turn on the Auto-adjust colors option.
+This option tells JpegMedic ARWE to attempt to select the optimal quantization table automatically.
+Also you can try to apply automatic color correction in some graphical software.
+Typically, you would do this manually after all JPG files are recovered, but if the software supports command line parameters you can execute it directly from JpegMedic ARWE.
 Use the Post process command line box for that.
 There, you can enter the execution command line of the application you want JpegMedic ARWE to run after saving the recovered file.